MisterGuinness/gnome-shell-extension-sensors/README.md

 is an extension for displaying CPU temperature, hard disk temperature, voltage, wattage, and fan RPM in GNOME Shell.

-The extension uses [sensors] from lm_sensors package (lm-sensors for Debian systems) to read temperature for different CPU cores and adapters, voltage data and fan speed.
+By default this extension uses [sysfs] to read temperatures for different CPU cores and adapters, voltage data and fan speed.

 Optionally, this extension uses the [UDisks2] dbus interface or [hddtemp] as fallback to read hard drive temperature data.